Ajaymalolan/Verilog/README.md

-Verilog codes personally verified by me
+Verilog codes personally coded and verified by me